-The Somerset County Prosecutor's Office issued the following statement regarding the investigation:
+The Somerset County Prosecutor's Office is now investigating the incident.

 Submit a News Tip